 "Jace!"
 Alec said exasperatedly.
 "You didn't kill him."

 Jace waved it off.
-"So, I went to buy Clary a drink because she said she wanted some coke.
+"So, I went to buy Clary a drink because she said she wanted something.
 Tyson had been there and was talking to her before.
-When I got back, Clary was screaming really loud with him on the floor."
+When I got back, Clary was screaming really loud with him bleeding out on the floor."

 Alec stared at Jace, speechless.